Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Stand on one leg without holding on

-Aim to keep your balance unsupported for up to 10 seconds, then increase this as your balance improves.
-See how the balance on your injured leg compares to your non-injured leg.
+2. Aim to keep your balance unsupported for up to 10 seconds.
+Increase this as your balance improves.

 If this gets too easy, try closing your eyes.

-You will now be referred for more formal physiotherapy in the Physiotherapy Department.
+You will now be referred for more formal physiotherapy in the Physiotherapy department.
 At this stage your physiotherapist will progress your exercises accordingly.

 Week 10